keycult/keycult-resources/pages/mydoc/vickrey_info_rules.md

 Your bid represents the maximum amount you are willing to pay, but the actual sale price is determined by the other participants.
 In the example above, even though #1 bid $950, they only paid $650.
 This is the market price: the price at which there are enough buyers willing to pay for the item.

+The auction will be silent, so no bids will be visible during or after the auction.
+Each participant is allowed only 1 bid.
+So make sure to bid only the maximum you are willing and can pay.
+You will be met with repercussions if you are not able to pay.

 A Vickrey Auction will not happen often.
 Usually, Vickrey auctions are run for very limited special editions that are at the discretion of Keycult.